zacaryattack/academic-kickstart/content/post/Term Project/term project.md

 From the print out above it can be seen that now our smallest class representation is closer to 3,000 and our largest class representation is closer to 160000.

-Get_Scaled_Data simply scalled each group so that the count of all ratings would be less than or equal to N, or 500,000
+Get_Scaled_Data simply scaled each group so that the count of all ratings would be less than or equal to N, or 500,000

 Our data count is now 499996, this should be large enough to develop our algorithm